Nef10/SwiftBeanCountImporterApp/README.md

 ## Usage

 Currently there is no distributed version of the app, so please clone/download the repository and build the app yourself.
+Minimum supported macOS version is 12.